CourseHeroGrp1/Crumble/planning/project_plan.md

 sub_id | INTEGER | foreign key to sub tab
 event | TEXT | title of event
 date | TIMESTAMP | date/deadline of event
-created_at | TIMESTAMP | when main tab was created
+created_at | TIMESTAMP | when calendar was created

 ## Endpoints